 With COVID-19 restrictions in place, the home we once thought of as our sanctuary may now feel more like a source of cabin fever.
 Although social distancing guidelines are important for the safety of our community, spending more time in our homes can cause us to feel anxious and a little stir crazy.
-So, we’ve rounded up nine budget-friendly ways to fight boredom during COVID-19.
+So, we’ve rounded up nine budget-friendly ways on how to fight boredom during COVID-19.

 Break Out the Games